-Getting busted for something while you are a student at UNT is bad enough.
-In addition to picking up a criminal charge, however, you have also just committed a violation of UNT’s Code of Conduct.
+Getting busted for something while you are a student is bad enough.
+In addition to picking up a criminal charge, however, you have also likely just committed a violation of your high school’s or college’s Code of Conduct.
 The school will hold a conduct hearing to determine issues such as: suspension or expulsion; whether the offense will appear on your permanent transcript or record; whether or not you may study abroad or continue involvement in university programs; and whether or not you may continue to live on campus.
-The University also has a legal duty to investigate all claims of sexual harassment or abuse under Title IX.
-Such investigations can be lengthy, and have serious consequences.
-You need an experienced lawyer for UNT hearings.
+The school also has a legal duty to investigate all claims of sexual harassment or abuse under Title IX.
+Such investigations can be lengthy and have serious consequences.
+You need an experienced lawyer for school disciplinary hearings.

 Initially, Student Code of Conduct investigations begin with you receiving a “Notice of Complaint” that alleges that you have violated the Student Code of Conduct.
 You will be asked to prepare a statement describing the alleged violation of the Code of Conduct.
 This statement can be used against in criminal prosecution or provided to police.
 You will be asked to attend a meeting with a representative from the Dean of Students office to explain your conduct.
 UNT will have its lawyer on the phone during this hearing.
 The conduct hearing is part of a legal requirement.
 Despite what UNT may tell you, you need a lawyer at the conduct hearing with you.
 Following the meeting with the representative from the Dean of Students office, a finding will be made of whether you violated the Code of Conduct or not.
 If you are found to have violated the Code of Conduct, sanctions will be imposed.

 You may have the right to appeal the finding and the sanction, depending on what the sanction imposed is.

 Title IX Conduct Hearing (Sexual Harassment, Sexual Assault, Dating Violence)